Influence of threshold effects induced by charmed meson rescattering: Introduction

-The influence of the coupled-channel effects on charmonia induced by $P$-wave charmed mesons has not been widely studied before because of their relatively larger masses.
-On the other hand, the thresholds of the combinations of $S$- and $P$-wave charmed mesons are very close to $Y(4260)$ and $Y(4360)$, and their couplings with the parity-odd charmonia could be $S$-wave, which is supposed to be strong.
-In this work, we will study the the influence of the coupled-channel effects on the lineshapes of some pertinent cross sections and invariant mass distributions, where the contributions from $P$-wave charmed mesons are highlighted.
+Since the masses of excited charmed mesons are usually larger, the influence of coupled-channel effects on charmonia with the $P$-wave charmed mesons ($D_0$, $D_1$, etc.) involved has not been widely studied before.
+On the other hand, the thresholds of the combinations of $S$- and $P$-wave charmed mesons are very close to $Y(4260)$ and $Y(4360)$, and their couplings with the parity-odd charmonia could be $S$ wave, which is supposed to be strong.
+In this paper, we will study the influence of the coupled-channel effects on the line shapes of some pertinent cross sections and invariant mass distributions, where the contributions with $P$-wave charmed mesons involved are emphasized.